Law School Education Technologies Support Department

-The Law School Audiovisual Department serves the multimedia needs of the St. Thomas University Law School community through classroom technology support, equipment loans, special events recording and more.
+The Law School Education Technologies Support Department (EdTech Support) serves the multimedia needs of the St. Thomas University Law School community through classroom and teaching technologies support, equipment loans, special events recording and more.

 Hours and Location